Nursing

 Prerequisites

-For the RN to BS Nursing Student, or permission of the instructor.
+For the RN to BSN Student, or permission of the instructor.

-NURS 436 : RN-BS Health Care Policies and Economics
+NURS 436 : RN-BSN Health Care Policies and Economics

-This course provides an overview of the policy and economic factors affecting healthcare delivery.
-Emphasis is on awareness of healthcare disparities, and the role of professional nurses in influencing policy decisions at local, state, regional, and national levels.
+Provides an overview of the policy and economic factors that shape healthcare delivery. with an emphasis on recognizing of healthcare disparities and understanding the role of professional nurses in influencing policy decisions at local, state, regional, and national levels.

 Online Only